alanphys/LinaQA/readme.txt

 Open the reference image if needed.

 Select the appropriate MLC, phantom or test if necessary.
-Defaults can be set in "Settings"
+Defaults can be set in "Settings".
+Some settings can be changed on the fly by long press or right click on the respective Test button.

 Click the relevant Test button.